-Read on to find out how the PS5 and Xbox Series S differ in terms of price, specs, games and online play, so you can figure out if you prefer Sony’s or Microsoft’s console in 2023.
+Keep reading to find out how the PS5 and Xbox Series X differ in terms of pricing, specifications, software, games and online play, so you can decide if you prefer Sony or Microsoft.

 Microsoft also released the Xbox Series S for £249/$299, which has less than half the SSD storage space and less performance power.
 This is the option for those who aren’t interested in 4K graphics and don’t own a TV or monitor with an HDMI 2.1 port – the connection standard required to take advantage of the PS5 and Xbox Series X’s more advanced features.